 Myofascial Decompression Treatment

-Decompression involves placing plastic jars on the skin and creating a vacuum by suctioning out the air.
+Decompression involves placing jars on the skin and creating a vacuum by suctioning out the air.
 The underlying tissue is raised, or sucked, partway into the cup.
 The purpose of decompression is to enhance circulation and help relieve pain.
 You usually will feel a tight sensation in the area of the decompression cup.
 Often, this sensation is relaxing and soothing.
 Depending on your comfort and assessment of the problem, decompression cup may be moved around or left in place.
 They may remain on your body briefly or for longer amounts of time.
 Each treatment is unique to you.
 Decompression cupping causes the skin to temporarily turn red, blue or purple, especially if there is an injury under the area that was cupped.
 The skin discoloration can last anywhere from a few days to a couple of weeks, but is rarely painful.
 Once the marks have cleared, the procedure can be repeated until the condition or ailment is resolved.
 Myofascial decompression cupping is not be used on patients who bleed easily and/or cannot stop bleeding, have skin ulcers, or edema.
-Pregnant women can be treated with extreme caution (not on abdomen or lower back).
+Pregnant people can be treated with caution.

 heal by unlocking the free flow of energy within